jbearce/new-site/docs/getting-started.md

 ### FontAwesome 5 Pro

-This project utlizes FontAwesome 5 Pro by default, but may not come preconfigured for installation from FontAwesome's private NPM repository.
+This project utilizes FontAwesome 5 Pro by default, but may not come preconfigured for installation from FontAwesome's private NPM repository.
 If when running `npm install` for the first time, you receive an error `404 Not Found: @fortawesome/fontawesome-pro@latest` or similar, follow the [guide to using NPM](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro) in FontAwesome's documentation.
 If you don't have access to the Pro version of FontAwesome, speak with your lead developer about obtaining a key, or otherwise, if this is a new project, consider either replacing FontAwesome 5 Pro with FontAwesome 5 Free, or removing FontAwesome entirely from this project.

 #### Replacing FontAwesome 5 Pro with FontAwesome 5 Free